IBM/red-hat-marketplace/workshop/modules/marketplace/rhm-cluster-setup.md

 ## Step 2: Add AWS cluster

-Repeat the steps followed to added the ROKS cluster to add the second cluster running on AWS.
+Repeat the steps followed to add the ROKS cluster in order to add the second cluster running on AWS.

 ## Step 2.1 - Install Marketplace Operator
 Log into the AWS OpenShift console using the credenitals provided by the instructor.